 - Any unauthorized use of personal devices will result in appropriate disciplinary actions.

-theft, loss, or damage of any kind to a personal electronic device.
+loss, or damage of any kind to a personal electronic device.

-be made to ensure access to school computers for all students.
+made to ensure access to school computers for all students.

-and guests to connect to a guest wireless network in schools.
+guests to connect to a guest wireless network in schools.
 Internet

 filtering, meeting all CIPA requirements, will be in place, even on the wireless network.

-help positions available within the school system.
+available within the school system.